destroflyer/maniascript/docs/basics/types.md

 | `sortkeyreverse()`          | ValueType[] | Returns a copy of this array, sorted descending by key                 |

 ### API array
-An API array is an array containing objects, that has a few unique behaviours:
+An API array is an array containing objects, provided by the ingame API.
+While it's possible to create a list or associative array of objects yourself, it's not possible to create an API array yourself.
+In other words, all API arrays are coming exclusively from the ingame API.
+These API-provided arrays have a few unique behaviours:

-- It is read-only
+- They are read-only
-- It supports multiple types of keys, namely `Integer`, `Ident` or objects (in which case the objects `Id` property is used as key).
+- They support multiple types of keys, namely `Integer`, `Ident` or objects (in which case the objects `Id` property is used as key).
 Therefore, you can think of them as sorted object arrays that still offer the possibility to access a specific element using its `Id`.

-TODO: Check and describe the sorting part, some documentation hints to the fact that e.g. `Players` is always sorted by score.
+TODO: Check and describe the sorting part.

-While it's possible to create a list or associative array of objects, it's not possible to create an API array yourself.
-In other words, all API arrays are coming from the ingame API.

 Usually, they contain objects like the players on a server.